Are There Any Water Taxis in Fiji?

 Boat Transfers for Other Islands in Fiji

-If the water taxis in Fiji don’t sound like your thing, there are alternative boat transfers available to get between islands, including ferries and resorts transfers.
+If the water taxis in Fiji don’t sound like your thing, there are alternative boat transfers available to get between islands, including ferries and resort transfers.

 Ferries in Fiji